kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/12-update/03-populate-genealogy-field.md

 # Populate EditGenealogy fields in modal
+* When we open the modal it is empty
+* We need to pre-populate it with the current data so the user can update it

-* We will replace onClick event handler to show modal with one to load Genealogy
+* We will replace `onClick` event handler to **show modal** with one to load `Genealogy`
 * Notice how we have access to `genealogy`

 `UserGenealogies.js`